AlaskaAirlines/AuroJavascriptDemo/README.md

 1. Any web components imported after the polyfills have been loaded (look for WebComponentsReady event later in the documentation).

 To accomplish all of this, you will almost certainly need a module bundler such as Webpack to package the Web Components and dependencies.
-If supporting legacy browsers such as IE11, you will also need to transpile your code using Babel.

 Below is a quick outline of how this project is set up to consume the Auro Components.